 To attain the status of an NGO, the requesting association must have performed activities on the national territory and have existed for two years.
 The organization sends a letter of request for approval as an NGO, to which is attached the list of activities for the previous two years of existence.
 This list also must have (i) the statutes of the association in two copies with the address of the headquarters; (ii) the receipt of declaration for Senegalese associations; for foreign organizations, the authorization or registration certificate from the country of origin; (iii) the list of the main members of the directive organ with the exact indication of their age, nationality, profession, and their address; (iv) a memorandum presenting the private association or organization making the request; and (v) a program of activities stating possible financial sources.

-There is no particular restriction on the registration of foreign NGOs.
-However, they must not pursue a goal contrary to international conventions signed and ratified by Senegal and international instruments for the protection of human rights and fundamental freedoms.
+There is no particular restriction on registering foreign NGOs.
+However, they must not pursue goals contrary to international conventions signed and ratified by Senegal and international treaties for the protection of human rights and fundamental freedoms.

 Barriers to Operational Activity

 Paragraph 2 of Article 12 of the Constitution provides that groups whose goals and activities are contrary to penal laws or directed against “public order” are prohibited.
 With the exception of these two limitations, associations are free in defining their goals, their internal structure, and their activities.
 Since 2000, Senegal has not forced the dissolution of any NGO.
 Decree No. 2015-145 emphasizes NGOs’ compliance with reporting procedures and the prerogative of the Government to control the funding sources of their activities.